 “Our human presence in such great numbers has the potential to cause great harm,” Tom observes.
 “Most of it inadvertent.
 At a basic level, we can individually reduce our carbon footprint, use less disposable plastics, and protect wildlife while leaving natural areas clean and beautiful by cleaning up after ourselves.”

 Unlike some environmental leaders, Tom is not completely opposed to development along the California coastline.
 Instead he wants to see more thoughtful development, conceived with a long-term vison of how best to preserve and protect the fragile ecosystem, while allowing it to be enjoyed and appreciated by residents and visitors alike.

 He thinks Terranea sets an excellent example of mindful coastal development.
 He is a frequent visitor.

 “Terranea worked to restore the native plants on the bluff,” he explains.
 “They are leaders in the region in allowing people access to the beauty of our coast.
-There’s tremendous opportunity here to connect with the dynamic aspect of where the land meets to sea.”
+There’s tremendous opportunity here to connect with the dynamic aspect of where the land meets the sea.”

 Both the staff and visitors of Terranea share a passion for connecting to the sea and its creatures.
 You can often see harbor seals, sea lions and even whales from the resort.

 “They ring a bell whenever somebody sports a migrating grey whale offshore,” says Tom.
 “Everybody gets excited.
 They just love it.
 I love it!”

 The Bay Foundation offers a wide range of ways to support its work, financially or as a volunteer.
 Ford hopes people will take advantage of them.
 After all, there is more at stake than just premium sushi.